Campaign of the Month: October 2017

 “The brave don’t live forever.
 The cautious don’t live at all.”

 Appearance & Attire

-Emerson is tall, graceful, and seems built almost delicately until someone notice how well toned he is.
+Emerson is tall, graceful, and cuts an almost delicate figure until someone notice how well toned he is.
 He was not blessed with a bulky build, but he did the best he could with it before his Embrace.
 He keeps his short brown hair eternally and artfully messy.
-He’s usually seen in motorcycle leathers, the high-end armored kind.
+He’s usually seen in motorcycle leathers, the high end armored kind.
 Sunglasses used to be another staple of his wardrobe, but there’s less need for those when you only drive at night.

 Name: Emerson Newhouse Hearst